 Power and Practices is a collection of essays by a variety of scholars all grappling with the legacy of a prominent Mennonite ethicist, John Howard Yoder.
 The essay were collected and edited by myself and Jeremy Bergen.
 It is now widely acknowledged that Yoder was a deeply flawed person and that both the church and the institutions that employed him did not do enough to hold him to account.
 Though this is true, the impact of his work on Mennonite theology, and Christian ethics more generally, remains significant.

 I have two book-length writing projects currently underway.
-One, a completed manuscript, is an introduction to theology that emphasizes the dialogical and canonical shape of this conversation about God.
-The working title is Putting Words to God: Joining the Theological Conversation.
+One, titled Speaking of God: An Essential Guide to Christian Thought, will be published by Herald Press in the fall of 2019.
+This book is a lively introduction to the enduring conversation that is Christian theology.
+It is intended for post-secondary students, participants in church-based learning groups and anyone else wanting to begin thinking more purposefully about the way Christians speak of God, the world and human flourishing.
 The second project is a theological reading of Margaret Atwood’s MaddAddam Trilogy.
 My current research project, which was supported by the Louisville Institute in 2017, is an exploration of the origins of three ‘Mennonite Indian Residential Schools’.
 I have given several talks on this subject and am currently preparing some of my findings for publication.